You don’t need customers. You need fans and promoters

-In the process I was greatly inspired by professor Clayton Christensen that created an idea that we hire products to do things for us, a Job.
-His stories of how companies can innovate using the right perspective is captivating and you can read one of his Harvard Business Review articles by clicking HERE.
-To explain the theory in short, “Job” is shorthand for what an individual really seeks to accomplish in a given circumstance.
-The question you need to ask yourself is how you can create content that will help the customers to accomplish what they are looking for.
+In the process, I was much inspired by professor Clayton Christensen that created an idea that we hire products to do things for us, a Job.
+His stories of how companies can innovate using the right perspective are captivating, and you can read one of his Harvard Business Review articles by clicking HERE.
+To explain the theory in short, “Job” is shorthand for what an individual seeks to accomplish in a given circumstance.
+The question you need to ask yourself is how you can create content that will help the customers to achieve what they are looking for.

 Let me give you an example

 When I was attending a conference for Mentice a new customer explained to me they were excited to implement the product and the next step for them was to create an educational curriculum.
-It then hit me that all our customers need to do this and this must be a big pain since it takes really long time to do.
-Together with a physician and a graphical designer I created a whitepaper that explains “How to Design a Curriculum for Healthcare Simulation”.
+It then hit me that all our customers need to do this and this must be a significant pain since it takes a long time to do.
+Together with a physician and a graphical designer, I created a whitepaper that explains “How to Design a Curriculum for Healthcare Simulation”.
 To download the paper click here.

-To better understand your customers and get ideas ask yourself
+To better understand your customers and get ideas to ask yourself

 - What functional jobs are you helping your customer get done? (e.g. perform or complete a specific task, solve a specific problem, …)